 Act now to protect Montana’s streams!

-A bill now in front of the Montana House of Representatives would re-open the exempt well loophole that the Montana Supreme Court wisely closed last fall, once again giving developers the right to use water before anyone else.
+A bill now in front of the Senate Natural Resources Committee would re-open the exempt well loophole that the Montana Supreme Court wisely closed last fall, once again giving developers the right to use water before anyone else.
 It’s bad policy based on bad science and will deplete streamflows, undermine senior water rights, and spark conflict among water users.

 STOP the water give-away – say NO to HB339!